-Pressures on the high demand and limited supply of social housing lead to complex challenges concerning overcrowding, homelessness and rough sleeping, while the
+Pressures on the high demand and limited supply of social housing lead to complex challenges concerning overcrowding, homelessness and rough sleeping, while the expansion of the private sector as of source of housing presents challenges to ensure that this stock is in good condition and well managed.

-Finally while Tower Hamlets delivers amongst the largest numbers of housing and affordable amongst Local Authorities each year, we continue to have stretching housing delivery targets from the GLA and have three designated Opportunity Areas designated to accommodate projected population growth of about 25% by 2031.
+Finally, while Tower Hamlets delivers amongst the largest numbers of housing and affordable amongst Local Authorities each year, we continue to have stretching housing delivery targets from the GLA (Greater London Authority) and have three designated Opportunity Areas designated to accommodate projected population growth of about 25% by 2031.
 This level of growth within our borough's 2,157 hectare footprint present significant challenges to ensure the correct social, economic and physical infrastructure is in place to accommodate this growth, that residents have a vital say and role in regeneration and that opportunities that arise from growth are accessible for our residents.

-- 1. Work with housing associations and other partners to improve the supply of affordable housing (note this action also supports Outcome 4) - 2.
-Identify sites for new Council homes and commence delivery - 3.
-Adopt the Local Plan and produce robust development strategies and policy guidance - 4.
-Develop and deliver a borough programme for regeneration - 5.
-Deliver the Council's programme of estate renewal and initiatives to improve housing conditions (note this action also supports Outcome 4) - 6.
-Negotiate and deliver strategic infrastructure - 7.
-Continue to drive improvements to the planning process - 8.
-Deliver the programme of Liveable Streets
+- 1. Work with housing associations and other partners to improve the supply of affordable housing (note this action also supports Outcome 4). - 2.
+Identify sites for new council homes and commence delivery. - 3.
+Adopt the Local Plan and produce robust development strategies and policy guidance. - 4.
+Develop and deliver a borough programme for regeneration. - 5.
+Deliver the council's programme of estate renewal and initiatives to improve housing conditions (note this action also supports Outcome 4). - 6.
+Negotiate and deliver strategic infrastructure. - 7.
+Continue to drive improvements to the planning process. - 8.
+Deliver the programme of Liveable Streets.

-- Level of household overcrowding - Level of homeless households moved into permanent accommodation - Level of affordable homes completed - Residents' satisfaction with the local area as a place to live
+- Level of household overcrowding. - Level of homeless households moved into permanent accommodation. - Level of affordable homes completed. - Residents' satisfaction with the local area as a place to live.

-Outcome 7: People feel safer in their neighbourhoods and anti-social behaviour is tackled
+People feel safer in their neighbourhoods and anti-social behaviour is tackled

-Tower Hamlets is a vibrant, diverse and exciting place to live, work and visit and we want everyone to feel safe and enjoy all that it has to offer, however residents report that crime was their top concern in 2018.
-Tackling the interlinked issues of violence, anti-social behaviour (ASB), drugs and alcohol is a significant challenge for the borough.
-The Council is working closely with a range of partners to deliver a holistic response that includes looking at drugs and alcohol misuse as a health issue, and addresses the root causes and consequences of crime, abuse and exploitation.
+Tower Hamlets is a vibrant, diverse and exciting place to live, work and visit and we want everyone to feel safe and enjoy all that it has to offer.
+However residents have said that crime was their top concern in 2018.
+Tackling the interlinked issues of violence, anti-social behaviour (ASB) and drugs and alcohol is a significant challenge for the borough.
+The council is working closely with a range of partners to deliver a holistic response that includes looking at drugs and alcohol misuse as a health issue, and addresses the root causes and consequences of crime, abuse and exploitation.

-The Council will make use of all the tools and powers available to it to prevent issues occurring and to focus on robust enforcement against the drugs market and its associated violent crime and ASB.
-We will continue to fund additional police officers and support Operation Continuum activity.
-The Council will also seek to reduce the harm caused to communities by offering improved support to victims, safeguarding people at risk of abuse or neglect, and effective treatment services for those with addictions.
+The council will make use of all the tools and powers available to it to prevent issues occurring and to focus on robust enforcement. against the drugs market and its associated violent crime and ASB.
+We will continue to fund additional police officers and support Operation Continuum activity against serious and organised crime.
+The council will also seek to reduce the harm caused to communities by offering improved support to victims, safeguarding people at risk of abuse or neglect, and effective treatment services for those with addictions.

-In addition the Council will be reviewing its approach to CCTV and evaluating its Neighbourhood Management Pilot to assess what more can be done to enhance feelings of safety by ensuring that its response is evidence led and co-produced with residents.
+In addition the council will be reviewing its approach to CCTV and evaluating its Neighbourhood Management Pilot to assess what more can be done to enhance feelings of safety by ensuring that its response is evidence led and co-produced with residents.